EkinStrop/FastEnough-Releases/README.md

 - **MCRAW container support** with ProjFS virtual mount for RAW video files
 - **Single executable** with the Android server binary embedded inside

-## Dokan Virtual Drive (Optional)
+Dokan Driver (Required for Virtual Drive)

-To mount your Android device as a virtual Windows drive (browse files in Explorer, stream data on demand), install the included Dokan driver:
+To mount your Android device as a drive letter in Windows Explorer, install the included Dokan driver:

-1. Run **Dokan_x64.msi** from the release ZIP
+1. Run "Dokan_x64.msi" and follow the installer
-2. **Restart your PC** after installation
+2. Restart your computer if prompted
-3. In the app, go to Connection > Mount as Virtual Drive

-Without Dokan installed, all other features work normally.
-Only the virtual drive mount requires the Dokan driver.
+3. The virtual drive feature will then be available in the app

+Windows Projected File System (Required)
+The app requires the Windows Projected File System feature to be enabled.
+Without it, the app will not start.

+To enable it:
+1. Open the Start menu and search for "Turn Windows features on or off"
+2. Scroll down and check "Windows Projected File System"
+3. Click OK and wait for the installation to complete
+4. Restart your computer if prompted

+A screenshot (projfs_enable.png) is included in this ZIP showing the correct setting to enable.

 ## Requirements